 Don’t take out your frustration on your child.
 If you’ve had a bad day or are having marital problems, your child is not the one responsible.
 Even if their behaviour is part of the reason for your bad day, you need to remember who the adult in the situation is (that’s you) and remain calm.
-But if you lose your cool, apologise, take some time to yourself to regroup and move on.
-Tell your child what you did isn’t acceptable for you or them and come up with a code word or phrase to use if you feel it happening again; a warning to our children that you need to take a few minutes to yourself.
+But if you lose your cool, apologies, take some time to yourself to regroup and move on.
+Tell your child what you did isn’t acceptable for you or them and come up with a codeword or phrase to use if you feel it happening again; a warning to our children that you need to take a few minutes to yourself.

 Don’t expect too much.
 You can’t expect your child to do things the way you do them-their hands aren’t big enough, their coordination isn’t as developed, they just don’t get it.
 And you can’t expect children to know how to do something properly unless you’ve instructed them one-on-one in the proper way to do things.
 FYI: the ‘watch and learn’ method of teaching isn’t effective in children.
 They get tired of watching so they don’t learn.
 But let them DO with you and you’ll get the message across.

 Don’t major in the minors.
 By making too much of the little things, you greatly reduce your chances of being heard when it really counts.
 Ask yourself if what’s happening or their behaviour will matter in a week or a month.
 Parenting is grace; for your child and for yourself, as well.